Honest Deputy vs RosterElf comparison 2026 (Australia)

 "Serves the purpose… but lacks customisation."

-"Deputy streamlines our payroll… big time saver."
+"Deputy simplifies our payroll… big time saver."

 Deputy performs well for businesses with large teams and structured processes, but SMEs frequently cite: